Flourishing: Thomas Aquinas

+Theological use

 Thomas Aquinas, the Dominican Medieval theologian, uses “flourishing” language in metaphorical and analogical senses.
 For instance, he asserts that “as therefore we say that a tree flowers by its flower, so do we say that the Father, by the Word or the Son, speaks Himself, and His creatures; and that the Father and the Son love each other and us, by the Holy Ghost, or by Love proceeding;” he writes also that “Christ wished "to flower" by His holy life, not in His carnal birth.”
 He says also that virtues “are also called “flowers,” namely, in relation to future happiness; because just as from flowers hope of fruit is taken, so from works of the virtues is obtained hope of eternal life and happiness.
 And as in the flower there is a beginning of the fruit, so in the works of the virtues is a beginning of happiness, which will exist when knowledge and charity are made perfect.”
 Commenting on Psalm 28 (27 according to the Vulgate), he uses the verb reflorere (to reflower) to the Resurrection of Christ, by applying to it the Vulgate 9th vers, in which it is said, in particular, that refloruit caro mea (lit.: my flesh reflowered).For a wider discussion of the use of the “flourishing” language in Aquinas, see Ezra Sullivan, Habits and Holiness: Ethics, Theology, and Biological Psychology.
 (Washington, D.C..
 The Catholic University of America Press, 2021), p.
 347-8.

 Connection to (happiness) and (beatitude)

 In spite of this mainly metaphorical use of “flourishing” language, Aquinas deals widely with the notion nowadays expressed by “flourishing”.
-The terms he employs in this context are felicitas (happiness) and beatitudo (beatitude, blessedness, bliss).
+The terms he employs in this context are felicitas (happiness) and beatitudo (beatitude, blessedness).
 In previous Christian Latin authors, as Boethius, felicitas was used to mean an earthly temporal good in opposition to beatitudo, the highest human good, attainable only in Heaven.
-Nevertheless, St. Thomas, probably influenced by Grosseteste’s choice to translate Aristotle’s eudaimonia in Latin as felicitas, and tended to use them as synonyms, though he more frequently used beatitudo, in order to mean the last end of human life, as it is explicit, for instance, in ST I-II, q.
+Nevertheless, St. Thomas, probably influenced by Grosseteste’s choice to translate Aristotle's eudaimonia in Latin as felicitas, and tended to use them as synonyms, though he more frequently used beatitudo, in order to mean the last end of human life, as it is explicit, for instance, in ST I-II, q.
 2, a.
 2, arg.
 1; this end, for him, consists in the fruition or enjoyment of God, which is perfect only in Heaven.
 He identifies perfect beatitudo (perfect in relation to man, who is its subject, since fully perfect beatitude, according to Aquinas, belongs only to God, see, e.g., ST I-II, q.
 3, a.
 2, ad 4).
 There is also an imperfect beatitudo, which consists in the contemplation of God by natural reason is a participation of the perfect one and is attainable also in this life, and is the happiness of which Aristotle spoke.
 It is also relevant to note that, though identifying felicitas with natural contemplation of the divine, Aquinas acknowledges, following Aristotle, that some material goods are necessary aids for its attainment.